theguega/neural-mpc/docs/main.typ

 === Experimental Setup
 To ensure the reliability of our results, each model configuration was trained and evaluated 5 times.
 The dataset was split into training (80%), validation (10%), and testing (10%) sets.
 The results presented in @fig:architecture_comparison reflect the MSE on the test set.

-We monitored validation loss throughout training to detect potential overfitting.
+We also monitored validation loss to detect potential overfitting.
 No significant overfitting was observed in any of the experiments across the tested architectures and data augmentation strategies.
 As established in previous sections, the MLP models were trained on a subset of 35,000 timesteps, which was deemed sufficient for convergence, while the GRU models utilized the full dataset to capture temporal dependencies effectively.

 === Tested Architectures
 We evaluated four variations of the Multi-Layer Perceptron (MLP) and four variations of the Gated Recurrent Unit (GRU) network.
 The specific hyperparameters for each configuration are detailed in @tab:model_configs.